philsturgeon/phil.tech/_posts/2012-05-07-composer-with-codeigniter.markdown

 excerpt: Composer is the best thing for PHP since sliced arrays and using it in your applications means you have easy access to a large selection of well written PHP packages that plug and play with any framework that supports PSR-0 namespacing.
-  This is BRILLIANT as it means less reliablity on the framework and framework-specific code, and helps you get towards the goal of portable code where the framework is essentially just the wrapper.
+  This is BRILLIANT as it means less reliability on the framework and framework-specific code, and helps you get towards the goal of portable code where the framework is essentially just the wrapper.
 FuelPHP will support Composer packages out of the box as does Symfony2 and I hear Drupal are working it in too.
 This interoperability